cartesi/docs/docs/tutorials/helloworld/deploy-run.md

 > index = (await tx.wait()).events[0].data
 ```

-In possession of that index, we can then immediately query our Hello World DApp to ask for current results:
+In possession of that index, we can then immediately query our Hello World dApp to ask for current results:

 ```javascript
 > result = await hw.getResult(index)